dkedar7/TesterMatching/README.md

 ```

 #### 1. Install Python.
 Install Python (version =>3.5) fom https://www.python.org/downloads/release.
-This app is built on is 3.7.0, so this is the recommended version.
+This app is built on python 3.7.0, so this is the recommended version.
 Choose your build, run the exucatable, and add python's path to the list of PATH variables.
-Open the command line interpreter and type 'python' to see if python's path has been added to PATH.
+Open the command line interpreter and type 'python' to see if python has been added to PATH.

 #### 2. Get pip.
-Open the CLI (Terminal on MacOS and Command Prompt on Windows.
-Check if pip is already installed by typing the command
+Open the CLI (Terminal on MacOS and Command Prompt on Windows).
+Check if pip is already installed by typing in the command
 '''bash
 python -m pip --version
 '''
 If pip is not installed, you can get it from https://pip.pypa.io/en/stable/installing/.
-Restart the CLI.
+In this case, restart the CLI.

 #### 3. Clone this repository.
 To clone this repository from the CLI, use